databrickslabs/dbx/docs/features/assets.md

     * Increased VM costs since a separate job cluster will be created for each task.
     * Cluster startup time will be increased since no real reuse will happen.

-To enable this feature, please run the following configuration command on the project level:
+To enable this feature, run the following command on the project level:
 ```bash
 dbx configure --enable-failsafe-cluster-reuse-with-assets
 ```